 Before you come to the island make sure you hook yourself up with some travel insurance.
-Safetywing is cheap and has saved me over $15,000 in medical bills.
+This travel insurance is cheap and has saved me over $15,000 in medical bills.

 Some places have credit card machines, others don’t.
 Plus, if the wifi is down, credit card machines don’t work.
 You’ll want to bring plenty of cash just in case.

-There are NO ATMs on the island, so stock up on cash beforehand (there is an ATM on the pier).
+There are NO ATMs on the island as of 2022, so stock up on cash beforehand (there is an ATM on the pier).
 If you run out of money, there are several places that offer cash back services for a fee.
 The cheapest place I’ve seen is Laguna Resort, which (at the time of writing) offers cash back for 3.5%.
 Other places like Sara Resort and the mini-mart charge 10%.

 The internet situation on the island has dramatically changed over the past couple years.
 Most guides say that searching for wifi is a waste of time, but those days are gone.
 Now, pretty much every accommodation and restaurant on Saracen Beach has wifi.
 Is it blazing fast?
 Nope.
 Does it work 100% of the time?
 Nope.
 But it’s enough to get the job done in most cases.